 This program provides funding to not-for-profit organizations in support of the creation of original works by Albertan artists designed for long-term display in public spaces.
 Once a Public Art Commission project is completed, the artwork becomes part of the AFA collection.
 Public art is readily accessible and enhances public space, often evolving into community landmarks.

 Although the public art commission program has only been in existence since 2014, art commissions are not a new form of acquisition for the AFA collection.
 It evolved from past partnerships with other art organizations in the province.
+The scheduled program review is another step in the evolution of the program.

 - read a brief history of our partnerships with local organizations to create new public art.